Nirdesh-khanal/edgechat/README.md

-# BeatMe
+# EdgeChat

-BeatMe is a modern, full-stack application combining real-time chat functionality with music streaming capabilities.
+EdgeChat is a modern, full-stack application centered around real-time chat functionality.
 It features a sleek, responsive user interface built with React and a robust Django backend.

 ## 🚀 Features

 - **Real-time Messaging**: Instant communication with other users.
-- **Music Player**: Integrated music streaming experience.
 - **User Authentication**: Secure login and registration.
 - **File Sharing**: Send images and files seamlessly.
 - **Modern UI**: Dark/Light mode support, glassmorphism design, and responsive layout using Tailwind CSS and DaisyUI.